silentz/arch-linux-install-guide/README.md

 * Activate file-roller dark mode: `gsettings set org.gnome.desktop.interface color-scheme 'prefer-dark'`
 * Slack remove annoying menu bar: `Window -> Always show menu bar -> disable`
 * If system goes to sleep after 3-5 minutes, this might be screensaver.
 To stop this, disable option `Settings -> Screensaver -> Activate Screensaver when computer is idle`
+* Sometimes there is Wireguard VPN perimiter, but no DNS server in your company.
+If so, use `resolvectl revert wg0` (change `wg0` to your wireguard interface name) to prevent sending DNS requests through interface.